Register for the event

 About this event

 In this technical workshop, we’ll show how to build a feedback-driven annotation pipeline for perception models using FiftyOne.
-We’ll explore real model failures and data gaps, and turn them into focused annotation tasks that then route through a repeatable workflow for labeling and QA.
+With 2D and 3D image datasets, we’ll explore real model failures and data gaps, and turn them into focused annotation tasks that then route through a repeatable workflow for labeling and QA.
 The result is an end-to-end pipeline keeping annotators, tools, and models aligned and closing the loop from annotation, curation, back to model training and evaluation.

 Host